Cocacolonization: Health factors

 Medical experts use the term cocacolonization in their medical journals representing the spread of unhealthy American foods overseas.

 A significant shift in nutrition has occurred.
 Developed nations export processed foods that are high in trans fats and refined sugar to developing nations, causing a change from previous methods of survival such as hunting and gathering.

 Cocacolonization has been linked to the spike in Type 2 diabetes, obesity, and increased risk for cardiovascular diseases because of the connection between economic situation and low costs of high fat, high sugar foods.

 Due to an increase in tourism in their area, the Mayan tribe in the Yucatán Peninsula experienced a decline in health because they were introduced to unhealthy American foods.
 They became increasingly dependent on the foods.
-Similarly, the Tz'utujill tribe in Guatemala was also introduced to the same food and encountered the same decline in health lead.
-Worldwide, type 2 diabetes spread and steadily increased over the past 20 years.
+Similarly, the Tz'utujill tribe in Guatemala was also introduced to the same food and encountered the same decline in health.
+Worldwide, type 2 diabetes spread and steadily increased over the next 20 years.
 The explanation for their decline in health was cocacolonization.